KontinuaFoundation/sequence/ProjectDocs/digital_resources.rst

 =================

 You can think of each chapter as made up of several learning objectives.
-The sequence, then, is a directed graph -- each chapter covers some objectives and relies upon some prerequisite objectives.
+The sequence, then, is a directed graph — each chapter covers some objectives and relies upon some prerequisite objectives.

-Each of these objectives gets a short unique ID like "atmos" might represent the objective of having the student understand the idea of atmospheric pressure.
+Each of these objectives gets a short unique ID.
+For example, "atmos" might represent the objective of having the student understand the idea of atmospheric pressure.

-Besides an ID, each objective gets:
+In addition to an ID, each objective gets:

 * A description: "Atmospheric pressure and altitude" (required)
 * Some online video links (optional)